rfan121/multirobot-nav-td3-recl/README.md

 Supplementary material for the paper **SCALABLE MULTI-ROBOT NAVIGATION USING TD3-PER WITH REWARD SHAPING AND RECURSIVE CURRICULUM LEARNING**.

-This project trains TurtleBot3 robots to navigate without relying on pre-built maps, using the Twin-Delayed Deep Deterministic Policy Gradient (TD3) algorithm as the base learner.
-On top of TD3, it adds Prioritized Experience Replay (PER) for more efficient sampling and recursive curriculum learning to scale the policy across multiple robots.
-Robots rely solely on LiDAR for sensing — no SLAM or mapping is involved.
+This project addresses that with a DRL framework built on the Twin-Delayed Deep Deterministic Policy Gradient (TD3) algorithm, enhanced with a structured reward function, Prioritized Experience Replay (PER), recursive curriculum learning, and a runtime policy-switching mechanism — all without relying on inter-robot communication.
+Robots rely solely on LiDAR for sensing, with no SLAM or mapping involved.

-It's built within the ROS framework, with Gazebo handling simulation and PyTorch handling the DRL model.
+It's built within the ROS framework, with Gazebo handling simulation, TurtleBot3 as the robot platform, and PyTorch handling the DRL model.

 ## Table of Contents